-By the end of 2023 the Actuarial Function was performed by:
+By the end of 2024 the Actuarial Function was performed by:

-- Head of Actuarial Department, who is also the Appointed Actuary, position was vacant since 15th of December of 2023 and since 1st of January 2024 this position on temporary basis was taken by CFO.
+- Head of Actuarial Department, who is also the Appointed Actuary.

+- Senior Actuary for the Baltics.

-- 2 Actuaries for Baltics.
+- 2 Actuaries for the Baltics.

-- · Junior Actuary for Baltics.
+- Junior Actuary for the Baltics.

 ERGO actuaries have a detailed understanding of economic, financial, demographic and insurance risks in the Baltic States and expertise in developing and using statistical and financial models to facilitate financial decisions, pricing, establishing the amount of liabilities, and setting capital requirements for uncertain future events within ERGO.
 Actuarial skills are used in establishing premiums, policy and claim liabilities as well as appropriate capital levels.